 Protein is a pretty big deal – it’s basically like the Taylor Swift of the macronutrients.
 Why is protein so important?

 Well, for starters, protein will give your body a lot of super important amino acids, and these are vital for your muscles, brain, blood hair, and more.

 Note in specific that we’ve mentioned your muscles though.

 If you’re planning on doing anything that requires you to use your muscles such as lifting weights, you will want to make sure that you’ve consumed a lot of protein in order to ensure that your muscles repair properly after the exercise.

 Protein is also important since it can transport vital nutrients and oxygen around your body.
 If you want to stay full for longer after eating too, eating protein is the way to go.
+It’s why we recommend a 40% protein diet for most people.
 Some examples of protein include lean meats such as chicken, eggs, and lentils.

 Despite what many people may tell you, fats are indeed essential for maintaining a healthy diet.
 Fat can give you a lot of energy in the event that you are low in calories.

 It’s important for ensuring that your cells function properly and it helps to keep you warm.
 Ideally though, when it comes to consuming fats you should be gravitating towards unsaturated fats such as nuts and avocado, or things like salmon or tuna.